 Very satisfying and easy on the stomach.
-Effective against heartburn, IBS and acid reflux.
-Many users report improvement in skin conditions, such as acne.
+Effective against heartburn, IBS, and acid reflux.
+Many users report improvement in skin conditions such as acne.
 BPA-free packaging.

-pH level may be lower than advertised.
+The pH level may be lower than advertised.
 Taste and quality can be variable.
 Can affect medication metabolism.

-Natural alkalinity, will not drop in pH over time.
+Natural alkalinity, which will not drop in pH over time.
 Very effective against GERD and acid reflux symptoms.
 Artesian water source, not a chemically enhanced municipal source.

 More expensive than comparable store-brand spring waters.
 Flavor profile may be saltier than expected.
 Bottled in PETE plastic, which can leach chemicals.

-pH test results vary widely, as low as 4.0 (acidic).
+The pH test results vary widely, as low as 4.0 (acidic).